 The butane and your hash oil extractor will do their job.
 You should be getting the pale yellow or greenish liquid at the bottom.
 The process usually lasts for a few minutes.

 When you notice there’s a drop every few seconds, it’s time to end the extraction process.
 Butane will be almost spent, so gently tap or blow into the tap hole to push the last butane out.

 Now, allow the butane to evaporate from the dish.
-You can do this by allowing it to happen naturally, or hold the dish in your hands to warm it up.
-To speed up the process, you can put the dish in warm water.
+You allow the evaporation to happen naturally, or hold the dish in your hands to warm it up.
+To speed up the process, you can also put the dish in warm water.